Neuromodulation Influences Synchronization and Intrinsic Read-out: Introduction

 \section{Introduction}

+In this paper we present a realistic network model, akin to a cortical microcolumn \cite{Douglas2004,Douglas2007,Carlo2013,Kunze2017}, and investigate its properties under the assumption of fast synaptic and intrinsic modulation as evidenced by neuromodulation \cite{Scheler2004g}.
+We hypothesize that rapid synaptic efficacy changes allow a network to operate with different topologies, and that network topology is a decisive factor towards creating and sustaining synchronized inputs vs. producing asynchronous input.

-We have previously shown for a conductance-based neural model of striatal medium spiny neurons that neuronal variability in the contribution of individual ion channels (such as slowly inactivating potassium channels and GIRK channels) can yield uniform responses, if the neurons are driven with sufficiently strong synaptic input fluctuations (see \cite{Scheler2005a}).
-If the same neurons are driven by more distributed synaptic input, they show variability in their response pattern, such as spike timing and spike rates.
-These different statistical properties of synaptic input can be modeled by a variability in the correlation properties of input neurons.
-I.e. driving neurons by correlated vs. uncorrelated input leads to uniform behavior vs. read-out of stored differences in ion channel conductances. (see \cite{Scheler2005a}).
+We have previously shown for a conductance-based neural model of striatal medium spiny neurons that neuronal heterogeneity expressed by the contribution of individual ion channels (such as delayed rectifier potassium channels or GIRK channels) may still result in uniform responses, if the neurons are driven with highly correlated synaptic input.
+If the same neurons are driven by more asynchronous, distributed synaptic input, the heterogeneity is manifest in the response patterns, i.e. the spike rates and the timing of the spikes (see \cite{Scheler2014}).
+These results were achieved using conductance-based point neurons \cite{Scheler2014}.
+Here we use two-dimensional neural models \cite{Izhikevich2004a} to further investigate the effect and determine its significance in the context of a cortical neural network.

-We shall explore the effect of different network topologies on the statistics of synaptic input received at individual model neurons.
-The hypothesis is that certain topologies create more synchronized input volleys than others.
+Due to Hebbian learning \cite{Scheler2017,Koulakov2009}, under normal conditions synaptic weights follow a lognormal distribution, which results in graphs with a heavy tail degree distribution.
+Degree modification by rapid synaptic efficacy changes would not only allow for alterations to the density, but also the topology of the connecting graph.
+In this paper we examine the hypothesis that such changes in network topology actually occur, driven by neuromodulatory effects on presynaptic release or postsynaptic response \cite{Varela2009,Ohshima2017,Kobayashi2009,Scheler2004g}.
+We analyze this situation with two example graphs, and we also perform further analysis to show that there is a continuum of graphs which can be reached by rapid synaptic changes.